The Centre for Care & Wellbeing

 Here are some ways you can prepare for this new season with self-care:

-Rest: Sleep first and foremost, it is the best form of recovery.
+Sleep first and foremost, it is the best form of recovery.
 You can also take walks and do light exercise.
 Anything to restore the body.

-Ease your mind: Try to give your mental health some focus.
+Try to give your mental health some focus.
 It’s not easy to just stop thinking, but you can find other ways to ease the negative thoughts and pain.
 Music, reading, time with loved ones and being in nature can all be ways to take the mind off the thoughts of our loss.

-Enjoy being hopeful: Take pleasure in thinking about the future, new things to come and events or activities you can look forward to.
+Take pleasure in thinking about the future, new things to come and events or activities you can look forward to.
 Allow yourself to feel excited.

-Spend time with those you love: Friends, family or colleagues.
+Friends, family or colleagues.
 Be around others and enjoy the energy and change in attitude they can offer.
 Even for short periods of time, this can help.

-Be present: Take each day as it comes.
+Take each day as it comes.
 Last year is now complete, and the new year has only just begun.
 Enjoy each day as it comes and try to stay in the present moment.